DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 ## Remote Grouping

-It is possible to perform grouping remotely by handling grouping state changes, generating a request, and sending it to the server.
+You can perform grouping remotely by handling grouping state changes, generating a request, and sending it to the server.

 Grouping options are updated once an end-user interacts with grouping UI.
 Handle grouping option changes using the `GroupingState` plugin's `onGroupingChange` and `onExpandedGroupsChange` events and request data from the server using the applied grouping options.

-In the case of remote filtering, you should use the `CustomGrouping` plugin instead of the `LocalGrouping` plugin.
+In the case of remote grouping, you should use the `CustomGrouping` plugin instead of the `LocalGrouping` plugin.

-While waiting for a response from a server, the grouping state does not correspond the `Grid` component's data.
-So, in order to leave UI consistent, specify `grouping` and `expandedGroups` properties to the `CustomGrouping` plugin based on the `grouping` and `expandedGroups` values from the `GroupingState` plugin at the time of sending a request.
-Once the grouped data is received from the server, pass it to the `Grid` component's `data` property and reset values provided to `grouping` and `expandedGroups` properties of the `CustomGrouping` plugin.
+While waiting for a response from a server, the grouping state does not correspond to the data the `Grid` is displaying.
+Temporarily assign the `GroupingState` plugin's `grouping` and `expandedGroups` property values to the same properties of the `CustomGrouping` plugin to provide the held and displayed data correspondence until the Grid has received the requested data.
+Once the grouped data is received from the server, pass it to the `Grid` component's `data` property and reset the `CustomGrouping` plugin's `grouping` and `expandedGroups` property values.

 The following example demonstrates the remote grouping with the local expanding/collapsing.